dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 {: #fig-generality-spectrum title="Generality / Need-for-approval spectrum"}

 The first listed "combiner" would be a new construction with a security reduction to different hardness assumptions but not necessarily to approved (or even existing) signature schemes.
 Such a new, singular algorithm relies on both traditional and nextgen principles.

 Next, is a combiner that might take inspiration from existing/approved signature schemes such that its security can be reduced to the security of the approved algorithms.
 The combiner may, however, alter the implementations.
 As such it is uncertain whether new approval would be needed as it might depend on the combiner and changes.
 Such a case may potentially imply a distinction between a need for fresh approval of the algorithm(s) and approval of the implementation(s).

 The 1-out-of-n combiner uses at least one approved algorithm implementation in a black-box way.
 It may potentially change the specifics of the other component algorithm implementations.
 As long as at least one component is approved, no new approval is needed (per [NIST_PQC_FAQ]).

 In an All-Approved combiner, all algorithm implementations are used in a black-box way.
 A concatenation combiner is a simple example (where a signature is valid if all component signatures are valid).
 As long as at least one component is approved, no new approval is needed (per [NIST_PQC_FAQ]); thus as all algorithm implementations are approved the requirement is satisfied.

-# EUF-CMA Challenges
+# EUF-CMA Challenges {#euf-cma-challenges}

 Under traditional signature scheme security assumptions such as EUF-CMA, the adversary 'wins' the security experiment if it can produce a new message such that a message-signature pair `(m, sig)` correctly verifies.
 This traditional security notion is challenged under a hybrid construct.

 The most straightforward comparison would be for the adversary to attempt to produce a new message `m'` that a message-hybrid signature pair `(m', sig_h)` correctly verifies.
 However, such a guarantee depends on the signature being strongly non-separable.
 Otherwise, in practical terms a security experiment must capture the case that an existing or new message `m` could be verified with a component signature, e.g., to produce `(m', sig_1)` that correctly verifies under `Sigma_1.Sign`.
 Such considerations are beyond the scope of traditional security analysis and represent considerations that would need to be accounted for depending on the signature combiner method chosen.

 # Security Considerations {#sec-considerations}

 This document discusses digital signature constructions that may be used in security protocols.
 It is an informational document and does not directly affect any other Internet draft.
 The security considerations for any specific implementation or incorporation of a hybrid scheme should be discussed in the relevant specification documents.

-# Discussion of Advantages/Disadvantages
+# Discussion of Advantages/Disadvantages {#advantages-disadvantages}

 The design (and hence, security guarantees) of hybrid signature schemes depend heavily on the properties needed for the application or protocol using hybrid signatures.
 It seems that not all goals can be achieved simultaneously as exemplified below.

-## Backwards compatibility vs. SNS.
+## Backwards compatibility vs. SNS

 There is an inherent mutual exclusion between backwards compatibility and SNS.
 While WNS allows for a valid separation under leftover artifacts, SNS will ensure verification failure if a receiver attempts separation.

-## Backwards compatibility vs. hybrid unforgeability.
+## Backwards compatibility vs. hybrid unforgeability

 Similarly, there is an inherent mutual exclusion between backwards compatibility, when acted upon, and hybrid unforgeability as briefly mentioned above.
 Since the goal of backwards compatibility is usually to allow legacy systems without any software change to be able to process hybrid signatures, all differences between the legacy signature format and the hybrid signature format must be allowed to be ignored, including skipping verification of signatures additional to the classical signature.
 As such, if a system does skip an component signature, security does not rely on the security of all component signatures.
 Note that this mutual exclusion occurs at the verification stage, as a hybrid signature that is verified by a system that can process both component schemes can provide hybrid unforgeability even if another (legacy) system, processing the same hybrid signature, loses that property.

-## Simultaneous verification vs. low need for approval.
+## Simultaneous verification vs. low need for approval

 It seems that the more simultaneous verification is enforced by the hybrid design, the higher is the need-for-approval as simultaneous verification algorithms fuse (or 'entangle') the verification of the component algorithms such that verification operations from the different component schemes depend on each other in some way.
 For example, concatenation of signatures in a black-box way without any artefacts is, e.g., FIPS-approved, but the component signatures are usually verified separately and no 'simultaneous verification' is enforced.

-# Acknowledgements
+# Acknowledgements {#acknowledgements}

 This draft is based on the template of [I-D.ietf-tls-hybrid-design].